Undergraduate Translational Research Immersion Program

 - Is there a checklist for items to bring to the dorm?

 - We recommend you bring your own bed sheets, pillows, blankets, and towels as these are not provided.
 In addition, you should bring toiletries and cleaning products.
+Additionally, we suggest packing hangers, charging cords, and laundry detergent.

 - Do I need to take public transportation to get from the dorms to campus/lab?